 - 1. UsernamePassword: Extracts username & password from a POST parameter.
 Options: usernamePostField and passwordPostField - 2.
 UsernamePasswordHttpBasic: Extracts username & password from the the Authorization header (Basic auth).
 This token is sessionless (see below) - 3.
-PasswordToken: Extracts password from a POST parameter.
-Options: passwordPostField
+BearerToken: Extracts a rfc6750 bearer token (See: 'https://tools.ietf.org/html/rfc6750') from a given Authorization header.
+This token is sessionless (see below) and has no configuration options.